NLeSC/Massive-PotreeConverter/README.md

 # Massive-PotreeConverter

+The [PotreeConverter](https://github.com/potree/PotreeConverter) builds potree octree from laz files.
+When you have very many or big laz files then running a single PotreeConverter job will take a very long time.
+The Massive-PotreeConverter reduces the wallclock time of creating the octree by a divide and conquer approach.
+It does this by creating octree's in parallel and merging the octree's into a single octree.

 This repository extends the [PotreeConverter](https://github.com/potree/PotreeConverter) through a bunch of Python scripts to make it able to convert massive point clouds to the Potree-OctTree format.